Nissan to launch cheaper Datsun car in India to push sales

 Nissan showcased a concept compact car, Datsun Redi-GO, at the auto show in Delhi in 2014 and the new car is likely to be based on that, say analysts, who also expect the price to be significantly lower at below $4,000 for the no-frills, basic model.

-The Datsun car is based on a new platform produced jointly with Nissan's global alliance partner, French automaker Renault SA.
+The Datsun car is based on a new platform produced jointly with Nissan's global alliance partner, French automaker Renault SA (RENA.PA).
 It has been designed and engineered in India, a first for the companies, to meet the needs of local buyers.

 Nissan expects to keep costs low by ensuring the platform and car are built using lighter materials and fewer components, also making it more fuel-efficient, said Sicard, adding there would be no compromise on quality and safety.